JSSan97/Evolutionary_AttnGAN/README.md

 # Evo-AttnGAN and IE-AttnGAN

-Evo-AttnGAN introduces the evolutionary training from Evolutiionary-GAN (E-GAN) and IE-AttnGAN from Improved-Evolutionary-GAN (IE-GAN) applied to the text-to-image based GAN AttnGAN.
+Evo-AttnGAN introduces the evolutionary training from Evolutionary-GAN (E-GAN) and Improved Evolutionary GAN (IE-GAN) to the text-to-image based GAN: AttnGAN.
+New fitness components are introduced in the fitness function and changes are made to the loss functions.

 ### Dependencies
 python 3.6+